Christian1984/vfrmap-for-vr/README.md

 - `vfrmap-server/build-vfrmap.sh` does not work properly at the moment.
 I somehow messed up the go module structure.
 For know, cd to `vfrmap-server/vfrmap` and run `go build` which should work, even though it does not generate the bindata.go files properly.
 - When the server isn't running, the ingame panel is just blank.
 A "Map-Server isn't running.
 Please run vfrmap.exe!" message would be nice.
 - Clicking "Center Airplane" to initially center the map on the airplane shouldn't be necessary.
 That's probably due to how MSFS or this addon handle what is stored inside `localstorage`.
 This behaviour should be investigated and improved.
-- Remove the need for the "Advanced Usage"-Section above by adding the possibility to change the UI scale at runtime through the UI itself.
+- Remove the need for the "Advanced Configuration"-Section above by adding the possibility to change the UI scale at runtime through the UI itself.
 That feature didn't make it to this first version, though :-)

 # Screenshots